 The acid test for your data integration strategy

 Ultimately, a strategy is nothing more than a plan designed to achieve an objective.
 If you, like 63% of the respondents to our Forrester study, are experiencing difficulties tracking customers across touchpoints, then ask yourself if you have the right tools for the job.

 - Are you able to consistently collect data across digital channels?

-- Are you able to recognise known customers and update the data you already have for them?
+- Are you able to recognize known customers and update the data you already have for them?